 2.3.3.
-Selecting an Azure Marketplace image
+Using the Azure Marketplace offering

 You can create a machine set running on Azure that deploys machines that use the Azure Marketplace offering.
 To use this offering, you must first obtain the Azure Marketplace image.
 When obtaining your image, consider the following: